puneetpahuja/cloJS/README.md

 # `cloJS` [![Clojars Project](https://img.shields.io/clojars/v/clojs.svg)](https://clojars.org/clojs)
 A library for Clojure to convert Clojure code to JavaScript.
-Combining the simplicity of Clojure syntax with the power of JavaScript libraries.
+It combines the simplicity of Clojure syntax with the power of JavaScript libraries.
+So all the function calls are of JavaScript.

 ## Artifacts
 `clojs` artifacts are [released to Clojars](https://clojars.org/clojs/clojs).